Ephedra sinica

-Ephedra sinica (also known as Chinese ephedra or Ma Huang) is a species of Ephedra native to Mongolia, Russia (Buryatiya, Chita, Primorye), and northeastern China (Gansu, Hebei, Heilongjiang, Jilin, Liaoning, Nei Mongol, Ningxia, Shaanxi, Shanxi).
+Ephedra sinica (also known as Chinese ephedra or Ma Huang) is a species of Ephedra native to Mongolia, Russia (Buryatiya, Chita, Primorye), and parts of northern China (Gansu, Hebei, Heilongjiang, Jilin, Liaoning, Nei Mongol, Ningxia, Shaanxi, Shanxi).

 Uses

 Medicinal

-It is the primary source of the medicinal preparation ephedra, also known by its Chinese name ma huang.
+It is the primary source of the medicinal preparation ephedra, also known by its Chinese name, ma huang.
 It has been proposed as a candidate for the legendary soma of the Rigveda.